lorenzo-rovigatti/nikola_website/pages/comp_bio.md

 2. Knowing to code is important, for several reasons.
 First of all, implementing algorithms and techniques introduced in class is the best way of understanding how they work and what are their advantages and disadvantages, even though most of research-grade results during one's career will be obtained with production-ready HPC codes written by others.
 Secondly, reading other people's code can come in very handy (i) to understand what it does and (ii) to extend it to suit your needs.
 Finally, in computational physics it is common to need to perform custom analyses for which no libraries or codes are available, leaving no other option than writing your own script or program.
 For the sake of the course, the programming language you are more familiar with is not important, although Python is the *de facto* standard language used to write analysis scripts, while C and C++ (and more rarely FORTRAN) are used to write performance-critical software (or part thereof).
 3. By definition, life is an out-of-equilibrium process, since it continuously uses up energy.
 However, many biophysical processes are in (or close to) equilibrium.
 Therefore, they can be analysed and understood using the language of thermodynamics and statistical mechanics.
 You should be familiar with concepts such as free energy, entropy, ensembles, partition function, Boltzmann distribution, as well as with the mathematical tools used to work with these quantities.
 4. *Any* knowledge of biology and biochemistry is welcome (and will be useful to its holder).
 However, I will introduce most of what we need at the beginning, and then some more as the need arises.

+# Notes

+I'm compiling the course's notes, which can be found [here](https://lorenzo-rovigatti.github.io/comp_bio_notes/).
+Note that this is a super-early, uncomplete version.
+You are welcome to use them to guide your study, but please

+1. Use books and/or original articles whenever they are cited
+2. Do not assume that everything it's written is correct.
+It's probably not.
+3. Do not assume that the actual lectures will reflect the full content of the notes.
+4. Feedback (of any nature) is very welcome.